-With image correction algorithms in firmware, the hemispheric image is transformed into a rectilinear stripe in the 1P display mode.
-Viewers can use the PTZ panel or simply use mouse swipe to quickly move through the 360° panoramic view.
+With image correction firmware algorithms, the hemispheric image is transformed into a rectilinear stripe in the 1P display mode.
+Viewers can use the PTZ panel or simply use mouse control to quickly move through the 360° panoramic view.
 (Mouse control on the Panoramic view is available with the Ceiling mount type.)